 How We Work

 Here at The Video Editor, this is our procedure.
-A client will contact us from our website thevideoeditor.com or call our local or our toll-free phone number.
+A client will contact us from our website thevideoeditor.com or telephone us.
 We will discuss the project and make an appointment in person or via Zoom to determine the types of media and the costs expected.
 The client will send in their media or carry it to us.
 We will itemize and log in the order.
 All items remain together.

 The order will rotate to each of our work stations as required, video transfers, photo scanning, and film transfers.
 All orders are backed up to the cloud and USB thumb drives if ordered are made.